drewkerrigan/nagios-http-json/README.md

   -B AUTH, --basic-auth AUTH
-                        Basic auth string "username:password" -D DATA, --data DATA  The http payload to send as a POST -f SEPARATOR, --field_separator SEPARATOR
+                        Basic auth string "username:password" -D DATA, --data DATA  The http payload to send as a POST -A HEADERS, --headers HEADERS
+                        The http headers in JSON format.
+  -f SEPARATOR, --field_separator SEPARATOR
                         Json Field separator, defaults to "." ; Select element in an array with "(" ")"